Abel Noser (ANcerno) Data Page

 Institutional Trading and Abel Noser Data,

-- The Abel Noser "Data Paper" with new results and comprehensive information about the dataset.
+- The Abel Noser "Data Paper" with comprehensive information about the dataset and new results.

 - For the common confusion between Abel Noser vs. ANcerno, see the 2nd paragraph on page 4.

 - For discussions of various data issues, see Section 3.1 on page 13.

-Based on our analysis of publication patterns using Abel Noser data, we conclude:
+Based on our analysis of publication patterns using Abel Noser data (Section 4 on page 24), we conclude:

 - The strong publication trend will continue in Finance.